-Couple Has a Baby With IVF & PGS After Seven Years of Fertility Treatments
+Couple Has a Baby With IVF & PGT After Seven Years of Fertility Treatments

 Eric and Tina struggled through seven years of infertility treatments and four failed IUIs before they were referred to Dr. Moffitt of Arizona Reproductive Medicine Specialists (ARMS).
-Knowing what they do now, Eric and Tina say they would have done IVF with preimplantation genetic screening (PGS) five years earlier.
+Knowing what they do now, Eric and Tina say they would have done IVF with preimplantation genetic testing (PGT) five years earlier.

 – Eric & Tina

 Dr. Moffitt: How did you end up coming to ARMS?

 Tina: Dr. Moore, my OBGYN referred us.
 We had gone through about seven years of different fertility places and treatments.
 Dr. Moore said that you were great.

 Eric: And you were.

 Dr. Moffitt: What are some memories of going through the treatment?
 Good, bad and ugly?